-In 1955 the US Army had just introduced new military trucks with large diesel engines into the fleet in Europe.
-These engines, like most diesel engines would bellow huge clouds of black smoke if accelerated correctly while changing gears.
-Most of the young Army drivers loved to make those engines smoke, but many old-line senior officers disliked the bellowing black smoke.
-In preparation for a huge parade to honor the Commanding General US Army Europe upon his retirement, unit commanders were called to a command briefing at Headquarters.
+In 1955 the US Army had just introduced military trucks with large diesel engines into the fleet in Europe.
+These engines, like most diesel engines would bellow large clouds of black smoke if accelerated correctly while changing gears.
+Most of the young Army drivers loved to make those engines smoke, but many senior officers disliked the bellowing black smoke.
+In preparation for a huge parade to honor the senior Commanding General US Army Europe upon his retirement, unit commanders were called to a command briefing at Headquarters.
 The parade was to include traditional marching units, armored units and motorized units.
 The command briefing included what many field commanders took to be a rather long list of absurd requirements to ready the troops for the parade.
 But when the pompous staff officer droned, "There will be no smoking trucks!"
 An unknown officer from the back of the auditorium, brought the meeting back to reality, by announcing in an equally pompous voice, "Sir I will tell the trucks!"
 Absurdity is always with us, if we will just see it.
-It can be brought to reality with the right comment.
-That officer "made the day" for all those who had to endure that briefing.
-We all wanted to be him!
-He is still thankful that the staff officer never discovered his name.